 Please keep in mind that here at Bees & Trees Manuka Honey, we do not claim to be medical professionals and recommend that you consult with your doctor, health care provider or holistic practitioner when making any dietary decisions during pregnancy and postpartum.

-While it is not recommended to give honey to babies under 12 months old, consuming honey during pregnancy differs from giving your baby honey after their birth.
+While it is not recommended to give honey to babies under 12 months old, consuming Manuka honey while pregnant differs from giving your baby honey after their birth.
 Adult stomachs are fully developed, and are better equipped to limit colonization of a bacteria in honey that sometimes makes babies sick with a rare illness called Botulism.
 In rare cases infants have developed Botulism after ingesting clostridium botulinum spores, found scarcely in various soils and honey products.
 (1) Infant Botulism occurs because babies under one year of age do not yet have fully-developed digestive systems that are equipped to handle these Botulism spores, leading to colonization of the spores.
 Having these types of spores occur in honey is uncommon.
 Still, the condition may be serious, so it is recommended to withhold giving newborns less than a year old honey.